- Last update: 2 years ago

-Google Hangouts: Manage All Your Messages in One App
+Google Hangouts: Manage All Your Messages in One App Review

 A smartphone with a mobile data connection has already become a common thing for many people.
 Having mobile Internet on the go means that smartphone users can stay in touch with their families and friends without having to pay for calls or text messages.
 To be able to do that, they have to install special apps called messengers.
 There are currently a lot of messengers available for iOS and Android phones, and Google Hangouts is one of the most popular options on the market.